Bargaining Unit: Miscellaneous Non-Supervisory Unit

 - Operate a District vehicle observing legal and defense driving practices.

 LICENSE, CERTIFICATE, OR CREDENTIAL:

-- Possession of automotive air conditioning certificate for service and repair; must be obtained within twelve (12) months of initial hire and/or promotion date.
+- Possess an automotive air conditioning certificate for service and repair or must be obtained within twelve (12) months of appointment.

 - Heavy lifting of supplies and materials up to 100 pounds.